No washer/dryer. There is a laundry mat approx 2 mins. drive and also dry cleaners approx 6 mins. drive.

 We're certain that you'll get more out of your vacation with your own vehicle -- and save money as well!
 There's really no other way to fully explore the island and have access to the full range of restaurants, including the more reasonably-priced ones.
 Grocery shopping at the supermarkets is difficult without a car.
 And, renting one for pick-up right at the airport is simple and affordable, given the discounted rates we've negociated.
 Other than the fun of open-air driving, there's no need for a jeep -- roads are good, there are no mountains, and driving on the beach is illegal.

 Yes, but getting one is just a formality.
 The car rental agency will issue you a temporary driving permit for about US$20.00 (per driver), simply upon presentation of a valid driving permit from your home country.
 It's valid for six months, and no driving test is required.

 We regret that we can't.
 Hotels are prevented from picking up guests at the airport by local regulations adopted to protect island taxi drivers.
 And, the public transportation system does not include the aiport.
 Other than a taxi, the only option is a rental car.

 Taxis are available, particularly at the airport, but phoning for one from elsewhere can be frustrating.
 And cab fare is very pricey.
-At about US$45 fare from the airport to the Inn (one way), renting a car for the whole day will cost you considerably less.
+At about US$45 fare from the airport to Sea Palm Villas (one way), renting a car for the whole day will cost you considerably less.

 Yes, they are available.
 We don't have rates posted at our website and don't recommend them because of safety concerns -- there's a high incidence of serious accidents involving tourists on scooters.
 And, although we have had guests who've arrived with their own bicycles and survived some long-distance biking on the island, there are no cycle paths, quite a bit of truck traffic, and most roads have just one lane in each direction.